Kenedy County is named for Mifflin Kenedy, who was an early rancher in the area.

 Contractor: I A Walker

 Description: The building faces east and is a three story red colored brick and concrete structure.
-The building is located on spacious landscaped grounds in the center of the town.
-The east front has a center section with four large columns rising to a wide header at the roof line.
+The building is located on spacious landscaped grounds in the center of Sarita.
+The east front has a center section with four large columns rising to a wide header at the flat roof line.
 The windows along the first story are narrow and vertical.
-A wide cornice runs below the flat roof line.
-The courtroom is located on the second story.
+In the interior there is a cross hallway on the first story.
+The large courtroom is located at the center of the second story.
+The building houses the State District Court and Constitutional County Court.
 The building was restored in 2010.
-The architect was Lord, Aeck & Sargent Architects and the contractor was JC Stoddard Construction and Mid-Continental Restoration Co., Inc. To the east is the one story Justice Court Building..
+The architect was Lord, Aeck & Sargent Architects and the contractor was JC Stoddard Construction and Mid-Continental Restoration Co., Inc. To the east of the building is the County Justice Court Building which has a small courtroom.

 See: The architect Henry Truman Phelps of San Antonio, Texas

-Note: The courthouse was constructed at a cost of $19,000 for Willacy County.
-When Kenedy County was created, the Willacy County seat moved to Raymondville and courthouse became the courthouse for Kenedy County.
-The cost of restoration in 2010 was $4,000,000.
+History: The courthouse was constructed at a cost of $19,000 for Willacy County.
+When Kenedy County was created in 1921, the county seat moved to Raymondville in Wallcy County and the courthouse became the courthouse for Kenedy County.
+The first and present courthouse was constructed in 1916 to 1917 and was restored in 2010 at a cost of $4,000,000.

 County Courthouse - Sarita